 This introductory course is designed to expose students to the language and cultures of the Spanish-speaking world.
 Students will develop basic proficiency in the three modes of communication: interpersonal, interpretive, and presentational.
 In highly structured and contextualized situations, students will learn to ask and answer simple questions as they communicate about themselves, their families, and their friends.
 They will hold basic conversations about their homes, favorite restaurants, fashion preferences, and vacation destinations, and they will respond to written prompts about their daily lives and responsibilities.
 There is a strong emphasis on vocabulary acquisition and communication at this level.
 Spanish will be used as much as possible during classroom instruction.
+With successful completion of this course, students will be at the Novice High proficiency level of the Massachusetts World Language Framework.
 It is recommended that students who choose Spanish 1-CP on the course selection sheet also make an alternative language selection.
 For incoming Grade 9 students who studied Spanish in middle school, participation in this course is by teacher recommendation.
+Prerequisites: None